2014 Consensus Agenda On Disability Policy

 The Disability Consensus Agenda reflects the agreement of multiple organizations on key public policy goals that affect West Virginians with disabilities.
-The development of the Agenda began with the Disability Policy Summit hosted by the Statewide Independent Living Council and State Rehabilitation Council in November 2011 and was ratified by participating organizations in January 2012 (see list on last page).
+The development of the Agenda began with the Disability Policy Summit hosted by the Statewide Independent Living Council and State Rehabilitation Council in October 2013 and was ratified by participating organizations in December 2013.

 The Agenda features:

-- Five interrelated priority areas: Home and Community-Based Services and Supports; Community Infrastructure, Education, Employment, and Civil Rights;
+- Five interrelated priority areas: Home & Community-Based Services & Supports; Community Infrastructure, Education, Employment, and Human & Civil Rights;

 - A guiding statement for each priority area that reflects the shared values and principles of the supporting organizations;